 The point is, at least allow them to reach out but stop telling them how awesome you are and pressuring them with a form-focused squeeze page (unless it’s close to the start of the school year and their Google search terms scream, ‘we need a school, pronto’).

 Instead, tell them how awesome they would be for pursuing your school and give them something of value in exchange for their information.
+Putting the parents in a “hero” role will make your elementary or higher education landing page far more enticing than simply describing your points of differentiation.

 First, it starts with the ad.
 Sure, you want it to be ultra-clickable.
 But that begins with compelling, differentiated copy that speaks instead of dictates to them.